SimoneGasperini/qiskit-symb/README.md

 psi = statevec(*x)
 ```

 This feature can be useful when, given a Qiskit PQC, we want to run it multiple times with different parameters values.
-Indeed, we can perform a single symbolic evalutation and then call the lambda generated function as many times as needed, passing different values of the parameters at each iteration.
+Indeed, we can perform a single symbolic evaluation and then call the lambda generated function as many times as needed, passing different values of the parameters at each iteration.

 # Qiskit Medium